ckeditor/ckeditor5/packages/ckeditor5-engine/docs/framework/guides/deep-dive/extending-content.md

 </paragraph>
 ```

-The above converts as follows:
+Editor features are implemented in a granular way, which means that e.g. the font size converter is completely independent from the font family converter.
+This means that the above converts as follows:

 * `fontFamily="value"` converts to `<span style="font-family: value;">`,
 * `fontSize="value"` converts to `<span class="text-value">`.